AndreaCossu/academic-kickstart/content/post/CLAI_wiki/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-I am now the Principal Maintainer of ContinualAI (wiki platform)[https://wiki.continualai.org/index.html].
-In there, you can find information about the exciting world of Continual Learning and a (list of CL papers)[https://wiki.continualai.org/research.html] which should be very easy for you to browse.
+I am now the Principal Maintainer of ContinualAI [wiki platform](https://wiki.continualai.org/index.html).
+In there, you can find information about the exciting world of Continual Learning and a [list of CL papers](https://wiki.continualai.org/research.html) which should be very easy for you to browse.
 We are working to keep the list updated, but we can really use your help.
-Feel free to contribute to this open-source project by taking a look at our (GitHub wiki repository)[https://github.com/ContinualAI/wiki], which includes a README with all the (very simple) details.
+Feel free to contribute to this open-source project by taking a look at our [GitHub wiki repository](https://github.com/ContinualAI/wiki), which includes a README with all the (very simple) details.
-You can find more information about ContinualAI by visiting the (official website)[https://www.continualai.org/].
-In case you want to get in touch or get involved in the community, the first thing to do is (joining the Slack)[https://continualai.herokuapp.com/], where a growing number of CL researchers is finding a great place to cooperate and discuss.
+You can find more information about ContinualAI by visiting the [official website](https://www.continualai.org/).
+In case you want to get in touch or get involved in the community, the first thing to do is [joining the Slack](https://continualai.herokuapp.com/), where a growing number of CL researchers is finding a great place to cooperate and discuss.